-The proposal includes the demolition of an existing dated public amenities building and construction of a new purpose-built public amenities (changeroom, function centre, canteen and toilets) building that will serve the needs of user groups of Melrose Park.
+The proposal includes the demolition of an existing dated public amenities building and construction of a new purpose-built public amenities (changeroom, function centre, canteen and toilets) building, and the retrofitting of the existing building that will serve the needs of user groups of Sarvaas Park.
 The new development will improve the aesthetic of the area, rather than have any detrimental effects on it.
 The recreational values of the area will be improved as there will be improved facilities to serve recreational purposes.
 It will also not result on the reduction of scientific or other environmental quality or value of the locality.